Gaiden92/P13OC/doc/cicd.rst

 Requirements
 ============

-In order to use the application, you will need these prerequisites:
+In order to use the pipeline CI/CD, you will need these prerequisites:

 1. **Python** install on your pc for launch the command.
 2. **Sentry** account to log the application.